estafyn/Empire-of-Cards/src/assets/content/Technical Documents/Cassowary Tool Use Evolution.md

 The analysis is framed within the context of a scientifically structured museum exhibit developed by cassowary descendants.
 This museum, originally constructed by the Werribee Traders Association (WTA) during a period of colonial and extractive dominance, now functions as a liberal, evidence-based educational institution located in Narm (modern-day Melbourne).
 The story of cassowary tool use is one of deep evolutionary contingency, not destiny—driven by predator pressure, environmental complexity, and the unexpected utility of the clawed forelimb.

+## Related Documents

+- [Cassowary Forelimb Evolution](./Cassowary%20Forelimb%20Evolution.md) - Detailed anatomical analysis of forelimb adaptations
+- [The Fire Revolution](./The%20Fire%20Revolution.md) - How tool use enabled fire management and civilization
+- [The Co-Evolution of Anticipatory Anxiety and Manipulative Traits in Cassowary Ancestors](./The%20Co-Evolution%20of%20Anticipatory%20Anxiety%20and%20Manipulative%20Traits%20in%20Cassowary%20Ancestors.md) - Psychological drivers of tool use
+- [Species Domestication Timeline](./Species%20Domestication%20Timeline.md) - How tool use led to domestication

 ---

 ## 1. Timeline of Key Developments